SpectralVulpine/lancer-briefings/public/pilots/jade.md

 - Had a maid homunculus designed in her likeness without her knowledge or consent
 - Chief servant of Seth, Lord of the Duat and Master of --//
 - Dedicated frog enthusiast, once owned a Debephusian vampire frog named Jerry

+## Bond of the Harlequin
+### Major Bonds:
+- I addressed challenges with cunning, subterfuge, or deceit
+- I expressed my heritage, background, or beliefs through my actions

+### Minor Bonds:
+- I pretended to be someone else for a time
+- I charmed my way out of a charged situation